Randomblock1/checkra1n-linux/README.md

 Please put any issues in the GitHub Issue tracker.
 Feel free to make pull requests.

 ## TODO
-todo: dynamically fetch the download URLs from the website instead of hardcoding them
+TODO: dynamically fetch the download URLs from the website instead of hardcoding them
+TODO: use whiptail to make dialog boxes instead of standard (y/n) input